MrNoIce/site-plus-blog/content/pages/resume/index.md

 </div>

 <p class="resume-content">
-    - Developed and implemented an algorithm to analyze raw data, enhancing data processing capabilities. <br />
+    - Developed and implemented an algorithm to analyze raw data, enhancing data processing efficiency <br />
-    - Conducted in-depth research on scintillator crystals and their applications in radiation detection. <br />
+    - Conducted in-depth research on scintillator crystals and their applications in radiation detection <br />
-    - Contributed to the design and construction of a modular electronic radiation detection device.
+    - Contributed to the design and construction of a modular electronic radiation detection device
 </p>

 <div class="title-company">